2dareis2do/newspaper3k-php-wrapper/README.md

 print(json.dumps(data))
 ```

+## Using Newspaper3kWrapper

-In this example we simply pass the current working directory to the
+In this shortened example we simply pass the current working directory
-Newspaper3kWrapper. e.g.
+to the Newspaper3kWrapper.

 ```
+  use Twodareis2do\Scrape\Newspaper3kWrapper;

       try {

         // initiate the parser
-        $this->parser = new NewspaperPlaywrightWrapper();
+        $this->parser = new Newspaper3kWrapper();

         // If no $cwd then use default 'ArticleScraping.py' if (isset($cwd)) {